 What is Disability Harassment?

-Disability harassment is illegal when it is so frequent or severe that it creates a hostile or offensive work environment.
+Disability harassment becomes unlawful when it is so frequent or severe that it creates a hostile or offensive work environment.

 - Questioning contribution, value or worth on the job as a result of a disability